 Save, save and save.

-You probably already know how important it is to save before your move, but whatever number you think will be enough, double it.
+You probably already know how important it is to save before your move at the apartments near Washington, but whatever number you think will be enough, double it.
 There are so many different expenses, and you also want to have enough left over for any emergencies.
 Some of the costs you’ll need to have money put aside for include:

 – Housing and accommodation.